 Electromagnetic Full-Wave Inversion Based on Physics-Driven Artificial Neural NetworksElectromagnetic full-wave inversion essentially maps the measured field dataset to the scatterer model parameter set.
 However, the inherent nonlinear relationship between the field data and model parameters necessitates iterative processes during inversion, leading to significant computational demands.
 The use of artificial neural networks can significantly reduce the computational costs by learning and storing the partial or complete nonlinear relationship between the field data and scatterer model parameters during the offline training phase, thus enabling instantaneous inversion during the online prediction phase.
 Typically, the neural network is trained using the big data from the field data space, model parameter space, or mapping space.
 As a result, the neural network operates as a purely data-driven black box, ignoring the domain knowledge of electromagnetic scattering hidden behind the training data, which complicates its interpretability and predictability.
 A physics-driven artificial neural network incorporates established domain knowledge into its architecture or training process.
 This incorporation not only enhances the network's interpretability and predictability but also reduces the amount of training data and associated costs.
 For example, Green's functions, which are explicitly known in the integral equations that describe electromagnetic scattering, can be directly embedded into the network.
 This embedding not only makes the network structure more consistent with the scattering physical mechanism but also avoids redundant learning during training.
 Utilizing the differential operators of a neural network to represent the differential relationship between two physical variables in the Helmholtz equation is equivalent to mandatorily imposing known prior information in the training.
 Regularizing the network’s loss function with known scattering equations, such as integral equations or the Helmholtz equation, can expedite training convergence and enhance the network's adaptability.
 In light of these considerations, we are pursuing the following research directions:

-Optimizing Antenna Array Layout for Optimized Inversion PerformanceIt is well-known that the configuration of a transceiver array directly influences the results of electromagnetic tomography.
-The common sense is that the lateral resolution heavily depends on the array aperture size while the radial one is mainly determined by the signal bandwidth.
-However, other factors such as antenna polarization, its radiation diagram, and coupling with the ambient medium also have non-negligible effects on the reconstruction of unknown targets.
-Therefore, it is of great importance to explore the most optimized antenna array layout to achieve the maximum reconstruction resolution in a certain electromagnetic detection scenario.
-In the framework of integral equations, with Born approximation for weak scattering, the Fourier spectra of the scattered electromagnetic fields sampled at the receiver array and the reconstructable spectra of the unknown targets are linearly correlated.
-Reducing the array aperture size results in the “lowpass” phenomenon of the scatterer reconstructable spectra in the lateral direction.
-By contrast, in the radial direction, the variations of the reconstructable spectra are complicated.
-They usually show “bandpass”, “bandstop” or even “allpass” with the decrease of the array aperture size due to the antenna radiation coupling with the background layer interface or the mutual coupling between two orthogonal directions in the 3-D electromagnetic scattering.
-These studies are only for ideal electromagnetic inversion.
-In a practical electromagnetic detection scenario, the ambient medium may have rough surfaces or even show inhomogeneity and the unknown targets can have high dielectric contrasts with respect to the ambient medium.
-They will directly lead to the failure of the linear correlation between the scattered field spectra and the scatterer reconstructable spectra.
-Moreover, the traditional Green’s functions for infinitesimal dipoles are invalid for practical antennas, e.g. Vivaldi or horn ones, which also may disrupt the linear correlation.
-Regarding these issues, we are working on following research directions:
+Optimizing Antenna Array Layout for Optimized Inversion PerformanceThe configuration of a transceiver array is widely acknowledged as a crucial factor affecting the outcomes of electromagnetic tomography.
+It is well-established that lateral resolution is significantly influenced by the array aperture size, while radial resolution is primarily determined by the signal bandwidth.
+However, other factors, such as antenna polarization, radiation pattern, and interaction with the ambient medium, also play substantial roles in the reconstruction of unknown targets.
+Therefore, it is essential to explore the optimal antenna array layout to achieve maximum reconstruction resolution in specific electromagnetic detection scenarios.
+Within the framework of integral equations and using Born approximation for weak scattering, a linear correlation is established between the Fourier spectra of the scattered electromagnetic fields measured at the receiver array and the reconstructable spectra of the unknown targets.
+When the array aperture size is reduced, a "lowpass" effect occurs in the lateral direction of the scatterer reconstructable spectra.
+In contrast, the radial direction of the reconstructable spectra exhibits complex variations, often showing "bandpass," "bandstop," or even "allpass" characteristics as the array aperture size diminishes.
+This complexity stems from the antenna radiation coupling with the background layer interface or the mutual coupling between two orthogonal directions in 3-D electromagnetic scattering.
+These investigations are limited to ideal electromagnetic inversion scenarios.
+In practical electromagnetic detection contexts, the ambient medium may have rough surfaces or display inhomogeneity, and the unknown targets may present high dielectric contrasts relative to the ambient medium.
+Such conditions can disrupt the linear correlation between the scattered field spectra and the scatterer reconstructable spectra.
+Additionally, traditional Green's functions for infinitesimal dipoles are not applicable to practical antennas, such as Vivaldi or horn antennas, which may also interfere with the linear correlation.
+In light of these challenges, we are pursuing the following research directions:

 |